Transipedia/kmerexplor/README.md

 ### -b/--builtin-tags

-By default, the human-quality tag set is applied, alternatively, you can choose other.
+By default, the human-quality tag set is applied, alternatively, you can choose another one.
-To help, ``-l/--list-tagsets`` displayed available tag sets.
+To help, ``-l/--list-tagsets`` display all available tag sets.

 ### -T/--tags tags_file (advanced usage)

 KmerExploR uses an internal default tag file.
 You can specify your own tags file using `-T/--tags` option with an alternate tags file (compressed or not).
-It could be formated as tabuled (tsv) or fasta format
+It could be formated as tabuled (tsv) or fasta format.

 #### how the tag file should be formatted ?